AristurtleDev/building-2d-games-with-monogame/documentation/03_hello_world_a_crash_course_in_monogame.md

 The Snake game we're going to create is by itself a very simple and straightforward game.
 This is because the goal of this tutorial isn't to teach you to create a Snake game, but to teach you game development with MonoGame.
 By creating a Snake game, we'll cover the following topics

 1. Creating a new project
-2. Creating assets such as graphics, audio, and text
+2. Creating assets such as graphics, audio.
 3. Loading the assets using the Content Pipeline
 4. Setting up the program structure
-5. Updating the game by handling input, checking for collision, and tracking score
+5. Updating the game by handling input and checking for collision
 6. Rendering the game

 When we are finished with creating this initial prototype, you should be familiar enough with MonoGame to begin creating your own projects.
+After this chapter, we'll dive more deeply into MonoGame and take the Snake game from prototype to a completed game.

 ## Creating the Project
 To create a new project.
 Follow the instructions below depending on if you are using Visual Studio 2022 or VSCode

 ### Visual Studio 2022
 If you are using Visual Studio 2022, to create a new project, first launch the Visual Studio 2022 application.
 This will open the initial launch window.
-On the the, click the **Create New Project** button.
+In the launch window, click the **Create New Project** button.
 Next, in the **Project Type** dro-down, choose **MonoGame** to filter the templates to only show the MonoGame templates.
 In the list of MonoGame templates shown, choose the **MonoGame Cross-Platform Desktop Application** project template and click the **Next** button.
 You'll now be prompted to enter a name for the project and a location to save it.
 For the name, we're going to enter `MonoGameSnake`.
 As for the location, you can choose where you would like it to be saved.
 When finished, click the **Create** button to have the project created based on the template and opened automatically in Visual Studio 2022.

 ![New Project Created Visual Studio 2022](./images/chapter_03/vs.png) **Figure 3-1:** *A new MonoGame project after being created in Visual Studio 2022.*